 Each team must consist of a minimum of three and maximum of five young people aged between 11-19.
 The young people may all be of the same age or a mixture of young people of different ages.
 Educational organisations may set teams with young people from across different year groups.
 Teams of more than five will not be allowed to enter the competition.
 All teams must follow a safe working practice at all times of their vehicle build.

-The challenge is split into two classes for entry into the competition, Beginner and Professional.
+The challenge is split into two classes for entry into the competition, Development and Professional.
 Each team must decide which class they would like to enter before registering to compete at a state final.
 The two classes will be judged separately to each other and separate awards will be presented.

 Professional Class – This class is open to new and existing teams who design and manufacture their vehicle to the rules and regulations, manufacturing as a minimum the vehicle body, vehicle chassis and all vehicle electrics (light and tilt sensor) themselves.
 In addition, teams must have either manufactured or purchased and modified other elements of the vehicle such as the drive train, suspension, steering and wheels.
 Any off the shelf items used must be declared in the team’s portfolio and Bill of Material(B.O.M).